This page is part of the ONYX Performance Guide

 Firmware Limitations

 The Kelly interface does not expose all internal parameters.
-These cannot be modified through standard Kelly configuration tools.
+These are not exposed through standard Kelly configuration tools.

 Common Misconfigurations